Credits: Image taken from here

 4 years PhD Studentship

 Nature’s complexity is intriguing, but the circumstances determining whether or how order emerges from such complexity remains a matter of extensive research.
-Using the geographical distributions and food preferences of all terrestrial mammal species with masses >3 kg, Mendoza and Araújo (In press) showed that large mammals group into feeding guilds (species exploiting similar resources) and that these guilds form trophic structures that vary across biomes globally.
+Using the geographical distributions and food preferences of all terrestrial mammal species with masses >3 kg, Mendoza and Araújo (2019) showed that large mammals group into feeding guilds (species exploiting similar resources) and that these guilds form trophic structures that vary across biomes globally.
 They identified six trophic structures closely matching climate variability.
 They also found that human activities simplify trophic structures, generally transitioning them form species-richer to species-poorer states.
 Whether the observed generalities among trophic structures of large mammals are indicative of more general patterns that replicate themselves across whole food webs, different ecosystems and historical periods is matter for further investigation.

 The successful candidate will be based at the National Museum of Natural Sciences, CSIC, in Madrid and integrate an international cohort of researchers with backgrounds in biogeography, computational biology, macroecology, paleoecology, and theoretical ecology.
 S(he) will work extensively with marine biodiversity databases make intensive use of statistical approaches for data mining and modeling.